uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/client/src/testing/README.md

 ## Git Hooks (Lefthook)

-We use Lefthook to automate testing during Git operations.
-Lefthook allows us to run specific tests and checks automatically when you commit, push, or merge code.
+Lefthook is used to automate testing during Git operations.
+This allows us to run specific tests and checks automatically when you commit, push, or merge code.

 ### Setup Git Hooks

 All hooks are **DISABLED by default**.
-To configure your local hooks settings, run:
+To configure (enable/disable) your local hooks settings, run:

 ```bash
 npm run setup-hooks